Yandere Dark Elf: She Chased Me All the Way From Another World!: Characters

 A shy female classmate of Hinata, a member of the school's library committee, and talented manga artist.
-She has a crush on Hinata, but after Mariabelle's arrival and having seen them interact, she realizes that her chances of winning his heart are slim.
-After Mariabelle has accidentally revealed herself as a real dark elf to her, Sakura - who is a fantasy otaku - has become fascinated by her and has since made friends with her.
+She has a crush on Hinata, but after Mariabell's arrival and having seen them interact, she realizes that her chances of winning his heart are slim.
+After Mariabell has accidentally revealed herself as a real dark elf to her, Sakura - who is a fantasy otaku - has become fascinated by her and has since made friends with her.